osmanatam/100-days-of-code/post-log.md

 I made a lot of the frontend of **Project WT** already.
 Today, I started the backend.
 I'm using a MERN stack to develop the app.

-It kind of feels like I don't know what I'm doing, but I'm gonna do it anyways.
+It kind of feels like I don't know what I'm doing, but I'm going do it anyways.

+### I Don't Know What I'm Doing
 I don't know the "right" way to do things.

 ***Did I structure my app the way I'm supposed to?
 Did I use this one library the way it's meant to be used?***